The Capitol Report: Candidates get creative in collecting nomination signatures amid social distancing requirements

 Assembly Majority Leader Jim Steineke was one of the few to disagree.
 The Kaukauna Republican said both state parties had “significant lists” of donors and supporters and highlighted the work they were doing to support their candidates.

-But Assembly Minority Leader Gordon Hintz, D-Oshkosh, said he believed lists of contacts developed directly by candidates would prove to be more fruitful, giving an advantage to lawmakers with experience on the campaign trail.
+But Assembly Minority Leader Gordon Hintz, D-Oshkosh, believed lists of contacts developed directly by candidates would prove to be more fruitful, giving an advantage to lawmakers with experience on the campaign trail.

 “It certainly does benefit incumbents more and creates issues for first-time candidates,” Hintz said.